jalallinux/jalallinux/README.md

 ### 🧐 More About Me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working with a good developer team
-- 🌱 I’m currently learning ...
-Laravel and NuxtJs
+- 🌱 I’m currently learning Laravel and NuxtJs
-- 👯 I’m looking to collaborate on ...
-Best Developers :)
+- 👯 I’m looking to collaborate on Best Developers :)
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for developer friends
 - ⚡ Fun fact: ...
 ABC: Always Be Coding

 ---